chrisdtyu/Virtual-Rubiks-Cube/README.md

 ## Instructions

 * Install all the requirements in requirements.txt through python pip.
-To install the kociemba library, a C compiler is required.
-First, install Visual Studio 2022.
-From the Visual Studio 2022 installer, install “Desktop development with C++”.
-Now kociemba can be installed normally via pip.
+Please note that in order to install the kociemba library, a C compiler is required.

 * Execute the “run_program.py” file to initiate the program, launching the VPython window featuring a 3x3 Rubik's cube along with the control buttons below.
 Adjusting settings is possible through the following methods:
   * Hold down the right mouse button within the black box and move the mouse to rotate the cube